katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/adjectives.md

 Like three termination adjectives, two termination adjectives generally decline like third declension nouns except in the genitive plural for all genders and neuter nominative plural (as well as the ablative singular).

 The declension of two termination adjectives is exactly the same as for three termination adjectives, except that the masculine and feminine nominative singular forms are the same.
+For reference, here is the [paradigm chart](../../reference/adjectives-paradigms.html#two-termination-adjectives) for two termination adjectives.

 ## One termination adjectives